Fridge Warm? How to Test the Refrigerator Damper Control

 Safely Thawing a Frozen Damper

 If ice is the culprit, you have to melt it away carefully.
 A few years ago, I tested a frozen damper in a neighbor's side-by-side Whirlpool.
 I got impatient and used a heat gun on the lowest setting to speed up the process.
 Big mistake.
-The thin plastic louver warped in about three seconds, turning a free thawing job into an $85 parts replacement.
+The thin plastic louver warped in about three seconds, turning a free thawing job into an expensive parts replacement.

 Instead, use a standard hairdryer set to the "cool" or "warm" setting.
 Keep the nozzle at least six inches away from the plastic and keep it moving.
 Alternatively, you can place a large bowl of steaming hot water on the top shelf directly under the vent, close the fridge door, and let the trapped steam melt the ice over 20 to 30 minutes.